-The Law gives the negative aspects of righteousness in most cases, a minimum requirement.
+The Law, in most cases, gives the negative aspects of righteousness, a minimum requirement.
 Grace either assumes or repeats the negative, but adds a positive standard of right and wrong which was not a part of the Ten Commandments -- and must not be read into them.

-The tenth commandment stands apart from the others in that, unlike the first nine, it is not, in istelf, observable by others.
+The tenth commandment stands apart from the others in that, unlike the first nine, it is not, in itself, observable by others.
 It has to do with the heart and mind.
 While without coveting the neighbor's wife there would not be any adultery (cp.
 Matt.
 5:27, 28) and without coveting the neighbor's property there would be no theft, one might well refrain from both adultery and theft while repeatedly and strongly coveting both wife and belongings in his heart.
-One could possibly come close to keeping the other nine commandments, and appear righteous in conduct, yet be totally unable to keep this one.
+One could possibly come close to keeping the other nine commandments (Luke 18:20, 21), and appear righteous in conduct, yet be totally unable to keep this one.

 See Paul as an example.
-Even as Saul of Tarsus he was "blameless" (though not "sinless") concerning the righteousness of the Law (Phil.
+Even as "Saul of Tarsus" he was "blameless" (though not "sinless") concerning the righteousness of the Law (Phil.
 3:6).
 Yet this tenth commandment stopped him in his tracks when later, as a believer, he sought to live by the Law (Rom.
 7:7 - 14).
 "The commandment" in verses 8 - 11 of Romans seven is not a reference to the Law as a whole, but to the tenth commandment specifically.
 Though dealing with the heart, it was not a source of justification, but of condemnation; not producing selflessness, but stirring up "covetousness of every kind" (v.
 8 - NASB); not giving life, but tending toward death (vs. 9 - 11).

-While it is true that even the Old Testament clearly teaches two principles which are all encompassing and totally positive -- that man is to love the Lord with all his heart, soul and mind (Deut.
+It is true that even the Old Testament clearly teaches two principles which are all encompassing and totally positive -- that man is to love the Lord with all his heart, soul and mind (Deut.
 6:5) and his neighbor as himself (Lev.
-19:18) -- it is also true that there was no penalty for failing to abide by these high standards.
+19:18).
+However, it is also true that there was no PENALTY for failing to abide by these high principles.
 No one was ever stoned to death upon being accused of not loving God or his neighbor.
-The Law of Moses found its source in these commandments (Matt.
-22:36 - 40), but the standards set by grace, and implemented by the Holy Spirit working in us, come much closer to fulfilling them than did the Decalogue.
+The Law of Moses DEPENDED upon these principles (Matt.
+22:36 - 40), but the standards set by grace, and implemented by the Holy Spirit working in us, come much closer to FULFILLING them than did the Decalog (Rom.
+8:4; Gal.
+5:16).

-4B.
-There are better incentives for righteous living -- not fear of judgment, but: Gratitude for forgiveness and love for the One who has forgiven us (2 Cor.
-5:14, 15).
-Concern for others (2 Cor.
+- 4B.
+There are better incentives for righteous living -- not fear of judgment, but: - -- Gratitude for forgiveness and love for the One who has forgiven us (2 Cor.
+5:14, 15). - -- Concern for others (2 Cor.
 5:11-a; Rom.
-9:2, 3).
-A wholesome desire for the rewards Christ offers to us by His grace (2 Cor.
+9:2, 3). - -- A wholesome desire for the rewards Christ offers to us by His grace (2 Cor.
 5:9, 10).
-The Law offered no rewards for compliance -- just penalties for transgressions.
+The law offered no rewards for compliance -- just penalties for transgression.
 The incentive offered in Ex.
-19:5, 6 was for the nation as a whole,

-5B.
-There is better power for living: not man's own will power, but the power of the Holy Spirit, and God "working in us both to will and to do of His good pleasure."
+19:5, 6 was for the nation as a whole, not as individuals. - 5B.
+There is better power for living.
+Not man's own will power, but the power of the